-Best Installation Approach: Connect all smoke alarms together, so that if one goes off, they all go off together.
-This is available for hard-wired and wireless technology but the alarms should be from the same company so there is a guarantee they are compatible to work together.
+Connect all smoke alarms together, so that if one goes off, they all go off together.
+This is available for hard-wired and wireless technology.
+Alarms should be from the same company so there is a guarantee they are compatible to work together.

-Most Important: Make sure that you have enough smoke alarms in a house.
-This is suggested because fires are believed to spread more rapidly in homes today than in the past due to the many natural products and materials in a home.
+Make sure that you have enough smoke alarms in a house because fires spread rapidly.
+Homes today than in the past due to the many natural products and materials in a home.

 Proper Testing of Smoke Alarms

-All smoke alarms should be tested once a month at minimum.
+You should test your smoke detectors once every month.
 This is as easy as pressing the test button to make sure that the alarm is working.
-Smoke alarms should be replaced entirely after ten years, and batteries should be replaced twice a year, the common suggestion is to change batteries whenever you change the time of your clocks.
+You should replace the entire unit once every ten years & batteries should be replaced twice a year.
+The common suggestion is to change batteries whenever you change the time of your clocks.

-Smoke alarms should also be cleaned at least once every six months.
+You should also clean all of your smoke detectors once every six months.
 An easy way to clean the smoke detector every six months is with the bristle that comes with a vacuum

 The common advice is to change them every time you change your clock.
 A chirp means the battery is low.
 This is the distinct, single, and short sound that happens every minute or so.
-If replacing battery doesn’t fix the problem, it may be dirty or the unit is old and needs to be replaced
+If replacing battery doesn’t fix the problem you should probably replace the unit.

-It should be noted that some research suggests that kids don’t wake up the sound of smoke alarms.
-This research does not take away from the fact that smoke alarms are the most effective way to reduce the number of injuries and deaths due to fires.
+Some research suggests that kids don’t wake up the sound of smoke alarms.
+This research does not take away from the fact that smoke alarms are the most effective way to reduce the number of fire injuries & deaths.
 The NFPA themselves have noted these concerns, and they stand by their research that alarms are vital to saving lives.

-The solution: If you’ve gone through test runs and it doesn’t seem that children will wake up to smoke alarms, assign someone to specifcially awake and assist them in
+The solution: If you’ve gone through test runs and it doesn’t seem that children will wake up to smoke alarms, assign someone to specifically awake and assist them.